CamoCatX/bot-net/README.md

-# bot-net
-This botnet, which is useful, but not the most advanced

 How to install?
 Clone this repo, cd to the directory and run the script.
 I hope you find this useful.